jitsi/jitsi-videobridge/doc/octo.md

-org.jitsi.videobridge.octo.BIND_ADDRESS=10.0.0.1 # the address to bind to locally org.jitsi.videobridge.octo.PUBLIC_ADDRESS=1.2.3.4 # the address to advertise (in case BIND_ADDRESS is not accessible) org.jitsi.videobridge.octo.BIND_PORT=4096 # the port to bind to org.jitsi.videobridge.REGION=region1 # the region that the jitsi-videbridge instance is in
+org.jitsi.videobridge.octo.BIND_ADDRESS=10.0.0.1 # the address to bind to locally org.jitsi.videobridge.octo.PUBLIC_ADDRESS=1.2.3.4 # the address to advertise (in case BIND_ADDRESS is not accessible) org.jitsi.videobridge.octo.BIND_PORT=4096 # the port to bind to org.jitsi.videobridge.REGION=region1 # the region that the jitsi-videobridge instance is in
 ```

 You need to make sure that all of the bridges can communicate via the socket